Foot & Ankle Premier Specialists

 As you get older, your risk for arthritis increases, especially in the small bones of the foot and ankle.
-The experienced podiatrists at Foot & Ankle Premier Specialists, with offices in Bloomfield, Jersey City, Ridgefield, and Hoboken, New Jersey, understand how painful foot and ankle arthritis can be.
+The experienced podiatrists at Foot & Ankle Premier Specialists, with offices in Bayonne, Bloomfield, Jersey City, Ridgefield, and Hoboken, New Jersey, understand how painful foot and ankle arthritis can be.
 The physicians at Foot & Ankle Premier Specialists, customize treatment plans to prevent chronic pain and disability.
 If you’re struggling with arthritis, don’t delay an evaluation.
 You can book an appointment now using the online booking feature or by calling the office nearest you.

 Arthritis is an inflammatory condition that affects the joints, including those in your foot and ankle.
 While there are over 100 different types of arthritis, osteoarthritis and rheumatoid arthritis are the two types for which people most commonly seek medical attention.